William the Conqueror lands at Pevensey - 28th Sept 1066

 Harold's year had been fraught with the problem of defending the country against potential attacks from the north and the south.
 After his estranged brother Tostig had harried the English coastline in the Spring and early Summer his long wait for Duke William's invasion had meant his standing army along the south coast were running out of provisions and so he stood his troops down from coastal duty on September 8th.
 Within ten days Harald Hardrada was spotted sailing into the Humber and he deployed his forces on a long march north to counter the invasion fleet.

 William, by contrast, had spent all Spring and Summer gathering troops, plotting strategy and building ships.
-By the time he landed at Pevensey it is likely that he did not know whether his opponent was to be King Harold or Harald Hardrada, though some accounts state he never knew of Hardrada's actions, nevertheless his campaign appears to have been meticulously planned.
+By the time he landed at Pevensey it is likely that he did not know whether his opponent was to be King Harold or Harald Hardrada, nevertheless his campaign appears to have been meticulously planned.
 As dawn broke on the 28th September William sat on the deck of his ship, the Mora, eating a hearty breakfast as the rest of his fleet gathered around just off the Sussex coast.

 Harold was probably still in York when he heard of William's arrival on the south coast.
-John of Worcester claims he was restoring his depleted troops.
+John of Worcester claims he was busy restoring his depleted troops.
 His long, arduous march south saw him, no doubt, enlist fresh troops for the battle ahead.
 It is likely at this point that he arrived in Hereward country at Peterborough and called upon the services of Abbot Leofric who we know fought alongside him against the Conqueror.
-Unfortunately for Harold, Hereward was at that time working abroad as a mercenary soldier after being exiled from England by Edward the Confessor some years earlier.
-Sometime between October 6th to 9th Harold had reached London where he began gathering the rest of his forces for a major assault on the invader.
+Unfortunately for Harold Hereward was at that time working abroad as a mercenary soldier after being exiled from England by Edward the Confessor some years earlier.
+By October 6th Harold had reached London where he began gathering his forces for a major assault on the invader.

 For William there had been a testing channel crossing but no great battle or long marches.
 The day after he landed at Pevensey he moved the majority of his army to Hastings where another fortification was set up on a peninsular which offered a good harbour for his fleet and a strong defensive position should he have to retreat to his ships in the face of an English onslaught.
 While many of his men harried the surrounding countryside William made no attempt to move out of his defensive position at Hastings and the scene was set for a battle that rings as true in the English psyche today as it did 950 years ago.